-We have also been exploring the role of kindness in public policy, through a series of roundtables and events, led by Carnegie Fellow Julia Unwin CBE.
-Our new report, Kindness, emotions and human relationships: The blind spot in public policy, brings together our learning from these discussions.
-It argues that there have been very good reasons for keeping kindness separate from public policy; but that the great public policy challenges of our time demand an approach that is more centred on relationships; and, with technology and artificial intelligence transforming the way we do things, it is imperative that we focus equally on our emotional intelligence.
+We then worked with Carnegie Fellow, Julia Unwin CBE, to examine the role of kindness in public policy.
+Her report, Kindness, emotions and human relationships: The blind spot in public policy, argues that, while there have been very good reasons for keeping kindness separate from public policy, the major challenges of our time demand an approach that is more centred on relationships; and with technology and artificial intelligence transforming the way we do things, it is imperative that public policy places equal weight on emotional intelligence.

-Our new report, Quantifying kindness, public engagement and place, presents findings from the first ever quantitative survey on kindness in communities and public services.
-The data reveals a reassuring and yet complex picture of kindness in the UK and Ireland, with generally high levels of kindness reported, but at the same time variations in experiences between jurisdictions and across social groups.
+In 2018, we published findings from the first ever quantitative survey on experiences of kindness in communities and public services.
+The data series, Quantifying kindness, public engagement and place, presents a reassuring and yet complex picture across the UK and Ireland, with generally high levels of kindness but at the same time variations in experiences between jurisdictions and different social groups.